Ben Roethlisberger: 2010 suspension

-Roethlisberger was suspended for four games during the 2010 NFL season for violating the league's personal conduct policy.
-Roethlisberger was ordered to undergo a league-mandated "professional behavior evaluation" and "must adhere to any counseling or treatment that is recommended by the professional evaluators."
+Roethlisberger was suspended for six games during the 2010 NFL season for violating the league's personal conduct policy, and was ordered to undergo a league-mandated "professional behavior evaluation" and "must adhere to any counseling or treatment that is recommended by the professional evaluators."
 The suspension was subsequently reduced to four games.

 In popular culture

 Roethlisberger is the namesake of multiple sandwiches, which are usually named using a pun on his last name's similarity to "burger" or "hamburger".
 For instance, the Pittsburgh restaurant chain Peppi's sells the "Roethlisburger", at a price of $7.00, in correlation with his jersey number "7", and also having ingredients that describe his playing style (scrambled eggs for "scrambler", beef and sausage for his size and strength).
 A Findlay, Ohio, restaurant named Tony's and an Oxford, Ohio, restaurant named Brick Street also sell "Roethlisburger" sandwiches.

-Roethlisberger was among the celebrities lampooned in the 14th-season premiere of the Comedy Central animated series South Park, appearing in a rehabilitation class for "sex addicts" along with David Letterman and Bill Clinton.
-Titled "Sexual Healing", the episode aired shortly after the second accusation of assault.

 He has appeared on the Late Show with David Letterman after both of his Super Bowl victories.
 At the 2006 Grammy Awards, one week after Pittsburgh won Super Bowl XL, Roethlisberger introduced Kelly Clarkson.
 In 2009, he hosted WWE Raw.
 He, along with other Steelers players, made a cameo appearance as a member of the Gotham Rogues football team in the 2012 film The Dark Knight Rises.

+Roethlisberger would also be mentioned or parodied in works in which he had no involvement.
+This would include an episode of The King of Queens in which Arthur Spooner (Jerry Stiller) purchases a Roethlisberger jersey while in a layover at Pittsburgh International Airport, an episode of South Park that parodies the aforementioned sexual assault charges, and an infamous scene in the movie Zack and Miri Make a Porno (both filmed and set in the Pittsburgh suburb of Monroeville, Pennsylvania) where a drunken Steelers fan asks two characters in the middle of a sex scene and fully nude (oblivious to the situation due to his Yinzer-esque high intoxication) if they watched the game and that Roethlisberger was screaming "huck it, chuck it, football!".